 - New hires.
-The CEO is authorized to grant stock options to newly-hired individuals other than corporate officers. - Existing employees.
+The CEO is authorized to grant stock options to newly-hired individuals within certain guidelines established by the Compensation Committee. - Existing employees.
 In any fiscal year, the aggregate number of shares subject to options awarded by the CEO to employees (other than new hires) may not exceed 50,000, and the number of restricted shares awarded by the CEO to employees (other than new hires) may not exceed 25,000.
-With respect to these CEO-granted awards, no individual may receive in any fiscal year a combination of stock options and restricted shares such that the sum of total restricted shares awarded and .5 times the total shares subject to stock options awarded exceeds 2,500.
+With respect to these CEO-granted awards, no individual may receive in any fiscal year a combination of stock options and restricted shares such that the sum of total restricted shares awarded and .5 times the total shares subject to stock options awarded exceeds 2,500. - Retention.
+On September 23, 2016, the Compensation Committee delegated to the CEO the authority to grant stock option awards covering up to an aggregate of 900,000 shares to key employees (other than executive officers) as part of a retention program adopted by the Company in connection with the reengineering of the Company's operations announced on September 29, 2016.
+All awards under this program were granted on September 30, 2016.

 The Compensation Committee is authorized to obtain advice and assistance from independent compensation consultants, outside legal counsel and other advisors as it deems appropriate, at ImmunoGen's expense.
-Over the past several years the Compensation Committee has engaged Towers Watson & Co. as independent compensation consultant to provide research and comparative market data on executive and employee compensation.
+Over the past several years the Compensation Committee has engaged Towers Watson & Co. (now known as Willis Towers Watson) as an independent compensation consultant to provide research and comparative market data on executive and employee compensation.
 In connection with its engagement of Towers Watson, the Compensation Committee considered factors relevant to Towers Watson's independence from company management, as described in applicable SEC regulations and NASDAQ listing standards, in determining whether Towers Watson's engagement raises any conflict of interest.
 Based on information provided by Towers Watson, the Compensation Committee determined that Towers Watson was independent of company management.
 This consultant met with the Compensation Committee, with and without members of management in attendance, at the committee's request.